Office of Sponsored Programs

 Cost Sharing or Matching Guidelines

-In some cases, Tennessee Technological University (TTU) is required either by Federal statute or program guidelines to share in the total cost of conducting a research project, or otherwise performing or participating on a contract or grant.
+In some cases, Tennessee Technological University (Tech) is required either by Federal statute or program guidelines to share in the total cost of conducting a research project, or otherwise performing or participating on a contract or grant.
 The portion of the project or program cost not borne by the sponsor is cost share.
 The cost share commitment may be either a specified level of personnel effort, equipment, facilities, services, or a fixed amount of money, depending on the particular funding agency, and whether the project is solicited or unsolicited.

 The term "cost matching" often refers to cost sharing where the amount required as cost share is equal to the amount received from the sponsor.
 This is also known as dollar-for-dollar cost sharing or matching.
 Cost sharing or matching is either mandatory (involuntary) or voluntary (optional).